-Legal rights and obligations that arise under the agreement will continue after it ends.
+Legal rights and obligations that arise under the agreement will continue after it ends or if we remove an Authorised Signatory or other Account Party.
 This includes our right to take money from your account to pay back amounts you owe us.
 If we need to do so, we can continue to hold and use your personal data.